MichalKacprzak99/restaurants-matcher/README.md

-Projekt na przedmiot "Przetwarzanie danych w chmurach obliczeniowych".
+Project for the subject "Processing Data in Cloud Computationg".
 WFiIS AGH 2021/2022